lmoncla/illumina_pipeline/README.md

 6. `cd example-data`

-7. Fill out config file, following instructions below, and run pipeline on example data with `python ../illumina_pipeline_fastq_to_snps.py config`.
+7. Fill out config file, following instructions below, and run pipeline on example data.

+`python ../illumina_pipeline_fastq_to_snps.py config`

 As specified when downloaded, the config file will trim, map, and call variants on the example files.
 These example files are influenza HA sequences from the strain A/California/04/2009, that were grown in cell culture.
 The reference sequence `CA04_HA_GQ117044.fa` provided in the `example-files` folder can be found on GenBank [here](https://www.ncbi.nlm.nih.gov/nuccore/GQ117044).

 ## Basic usage: ##